Professional edition active

 • Alpha-fetoprotein (AFP) measurement

-• Imaging (CT, ultrasonography, or MRI)
+• Imaging (CT, ultrasound, or MRI)

 Clinicians suspect hepatocellular carcinoma (HCC) if